 The episodes of depression are similar in both types of disorders.
 This can make getting the right diagnosis difficult, especially if your first doctor visit is during one of your lows.

 However, mania is different between these two types.

 If you are bipolar 1, your manic episodes will be more severe.
 Your behavior will be considered abnormal by friends and family.
-With bipolar 2, your mania will be less severe.
-You might exhibit behaviors that aren’t typical, but your actions won’t be seen as abnormal.
-This type of mania is referred to as “hypomania”.
+With bipolar 2, your hypomania will be less severe.
+There is no full-fledged mania in Bipolar II Disorder, only hypomania and depressive episodes.
+In Bipolar II Disorder, you might exhibit behaviors that aren’t typical, but your actions won’t be seen as abnormal.

-Just because mania is less severe, doesn’t mean that it can’t still be destructive.
+Just because mania is less severe, doesn’t mean that it can’t still be destructive and potentially debilitating.
 It is just as important to be treated for bipolar disorder 2 as it is for type 1.

 What is Bipolar Disorder Type One?

 You must have at least one episode of mania in your lifetime to be diagnosed with bipolar type one.
 Many people also have depressive episodes in Bipolar I Disorder, but according to the DSM V, a major depressive episode, although common in Bipolar I Disorder, is not required for the diagnosis.
 Some people with Bipolar I Disorder may even have a hypomanic episode followed by a full manic episode while others may experience a manic episode followed by a hypomanic episode once the manic episode has ended.

 For people with Bipolar I Disorder who struggle with major depressive episodes, sometimes the depressive episode can happen just before a manic episode while other times the depression can set in after a manic episode.
 The illness is, without a doubt, a true roller coaster as the affected person cycles in and out of these extremes in symptoms.